DAXGRID/open-ftth-qgis-plugin/README.md

 # Open Ftth - QGIS Plugin

-Open Ftth Plugin for QGIS
+Open Ftth Plugin for QGIS (Currently under development)

 ## Note

-* This plugin is currently under development.
 * This plugin is part of the full OpenFTTH system, to work it requires that system to run.
+It's only purpose is to communicate with the OpenFTTH system, therefore not a lot of functionality is built into the plugin.

 ## Dependencies